los-circulos/t-02-montempo/README.md

    - used to initialize flight and for configuration
    - both work as kill switch during countdown and flight
    - both can be disabled with an extra resistor (if no buttons are present, flight is initiated automatically, but some functions might be disabled, eg. rpm calibration)
- - test mode: adjust throttle and see realtime telemetry info on screen
+ - test mode: adjust throttle and see realtime metrics info on screen

 ## Files provided: